corticon/corticon.js-samples/docs/build-a-form/OOTB.md

 <!-- div:left-panel -->

-_URL pointing to JSON formatted data_
+- Data Type: _URL pointing to JSON formatted data_

-Specifies the datasource to populate MultipleChoices dropdown options from.
-Value field at the JSON endpoint must have the key value, display name must have the value displayName.
-If not the case for either of these, these can be overridden by specifying a child entity ‘DataSourceOptions’
+- Description: Specifies the datasource to populate MultipleChoices dropdown options from.
+Value field at the JSON endpoint must have the key value, display name must have the value `displayName`.
+If not the case for either of these, these can be overridden by specifying a child entity `‘DataSourceOptions’`

 <!-- div:right-panel -->